Slides

 Quake Lake several miles upstream from the dam created by the 1959 slide

-Earthquake Lake as seen several miles from the landslide that created the lake.
+Quake Lake as seen several miles from the landslide that created the lake.

 Look in the center of the picture for the mountain with the bare spot on it.
 That is where the slide took place that dammed the Madison River creating this lake.

-The Gros Ventre Slide area located in the southeast corner of Teton National Park is one of those geologic wonders that capture the imagination.
-From far off, for everyone to see is this huge "bald-spot" in the side of a prominent mountain on the east side of the Teton Valley.
+From far off, everyone can see is this huge "bald-spot" in the side of a prominent mountain on the east side of the Teton Valley.
 For 20-miles or so when traversing the valley you can see this "alien" complete with eyes and mouth prominently featured.
-To just say that the Gros Ventre Slide area is unusual is just not enough.
-It is special, unique if you will.

 Gros Ventre Slide